 For the year ended December 31, 2020, net cash provided by operating activities was \$0.4 million, due to a net loss of \$3.9 million.
-Non-cash expenses included in net loss were depreciation and amortization of \$48.1 million related to additional owned and finance leased aircraft, reduction in operating lease right-ofuse assets of \$25.9 million related to our aircraft under operating leases and mark-to-market losses on fuel derivatives of \$12.2 million due to our fuel price hedging activity.
+Non-cash expenses included in net loss were depreciation and amortization of \$48.1 million related to additional owned and finance leased aircraft, reduction in operating lease right-of-use assets of \$25.9 million related to our aircraft under operating leases and mark-to-market losses on fuel derivatives of \$12.2 million due to our fuel price hedging activity.
 Non-cash income included in net loss was amortization of over-market liabilities of \$10.4 million related to acquisition accounting.
-These factors were largely offset by cash payments related to a decrease in our operating lease liabilities of \$28.4 million, a decrease in air traffic liabilities of \$15.6 million, a decrease in accounts receivable of \$7.8 million, a decrease in accounts payable of \$7.2 million, an increase in other assets of \$5.4 million and an increase in accounts receivable of \$6.3 million.
-Included in net loss was \$62.3 million for cash proceeds from a Treasury grant as part of the CARES Act under the Payroll Support Program, which are recognized as a contra-expense as the salaries, wages and benefit expenses the grant is intended to offset are incurred, and \$2.3 million in credit recognized under the CARES Act Employee Retention Credit.
+These factors were largely offset by cash payments related to a decrease in our operating lease liabilities of \$28.4 million, a decrease in air traffic liabilities of \$15.6 million, a decrease in accounts payable of \$7.2 million, an increase in lessor maintenance deposits of \$9.4 million, an increase in accounts payable of \$7.2 million, an increase in accounts receivable of \$6.3 million.
+Included in net loss was \$62.3 million of cash proceeds from a Treasury grant as part of the CARES Act under the Payroll Support Program, which are recognized as a contra-expense as the salaries, wages and benefit expenses the grant is intended to offset are incurred, and \$2.3 million in credit recognized under the CARES Act Employee Retention Credit.
 Furthermore, as a result of the COVID-19 pandemic, we negotiated rent payment deferrals of \$7.6 million with a majority of our aircraft lessors, which are expected to be paid by the second half of 2021.